What is credit reporting?

 - You can limit the pre-screened offers you receive for insurance and credit.

 1) Nationwide credit bureaus

 Again, the three largest and best-known credit reporting bureaus are Experian, TransUnion, and Equifax.
-These companies track consumer information including payment history, credit utilization, credit history length, public records, and inquiries.
+These companies track consumer information, including payment history, credit utilization, credit history length, public records, and inquiries.
 In addition to your name, address, Social Security number, and credit card or loan account numbers, your credit report contains information on whether or not you’ve ever been sued or arrested, filed for bankruptcy, or failed to pay your bills on time.
-In addition, it shows whether anyone else has viewed your credit report, such as a bank or credit card company, and when.
+In addition, it shows whether anyone else has viewed your credit reports, such as a bank or credit card company, and when.

 Federal law allows you to order one free copy of your credit report from each of these agencies every 12 months.
 Visit the Federal Trade Commission website for more information on how.

 Your credit report paints a picture of your financial health.
 Based on your credit report, each consumer-reporting agency determines your FICO (Fair Isaac Corporation) score, a number between 300 and 850.
 The higher your rating – the better your credit – the lower your interest rate.

 3) Tenant reports